nullgemm/instant_macos_sdk/readme.md

-# Instant MacOS SDK
+# Instant macOS SDK
-This bash script downloads the MacOS SDK and prepares it for cross-compilation under ArchLinux (with the help of [osxcross](https://github.com/tpoechtrager/osxcross)).
+This bash script downloads the macOS SDK and prepares it for cross-compilation under ArchLinux (with the help of [osxcross](https://github.com/tpoechtrager/osxcross)).
 It also eliminates the need for an Apple account without going warez by getting all the necessary files directly from the official SoftwareUpdate servers.